SlimeVR/SlimeVR-Docs-Site/src/README.md

 Welcome to the SlimeVR documentation.
 This site covers how to [build your own SlimeVR trackers](diy/index.html), [install or update an existing tracker's firmware](firmware/index.html), [install and configure the SlimeVR Server](server/index.html), and [provides a wide collection of community built tools](tools/index.html).

-> **Note:** You need at least 5 trackers for proper full body tracking (FBT).
-Alternatively, you can build a single tracker for just waist tracking if you wish to test the tracking without investing in a full kit.
-Other options do exist (such as using phones or joycons), but these options will be restricted by the device you use, and as such you will see much worse results.

 ## What is SlimeVR?